Visit to Bell Labs Shannon Conference April 2016

 Bell Labs employees volunteered to be a kind of host/point of contact for guests.
-I enjoyed having lunches with my volunteer host, Shreyas Shan, a recent PhD hire, and learn about his project.
+I enjoyed having lunches with my volunteer host, Shreyas Shah, a recent PhD hire, and learn about his project.
 It was fascinating to think that he is at the same stage of his career that Dr. Tanenbaum was when he was assigned to work on the silicon transistor.

 Welcome from the Bell Labs President

 Dr. Marcus Weldon opened the conference.
 He is fluent and charming with a microphone in his hand and the same in one on one discussions.
 As well as explaining the purposes and objectives of the conference and its historical background, he shared his vision for Bell Labs.
-I recommend reading his remarks on pages 6 thru 9 in this pdf file.
-I was impressed with the indigenous logic and authenticity of his 7 points.

 Shannon Visionary Award Winners

 All five were well deserving of a Shannon Visionary award.
 It is interesting to note they were born in separate decades suggesting the range of the candidates considered.
 All five have been widely recognized and have academic and business experience.
-Background info on each speaker including photos can be read in this pdf file on pages 16 to 22.

 1. Irwin Jacobs is the co-founder of Qualcomm and one of the pioneers and proponents of CDMA.
 Professor Irwin theme was if you believe your product or technical approach is superior then stick to your guns and you should win in the end game.
 He knew that CDMA with its inherent higher traffic capacity would be the long-term winner.
 He persisted in his vision for over 10 years as standards groups, countries and other players in the mobile space gradually converted to his vision.
 Now over 3 billion mobile users are on CDMA.
+See his presentation.